RyanSamman/Ryan-S-Blog/content/blog/it-is-cs-choice/index.md

 description: To Be Done.
 ---

-This will eventually go on my own website, but I have placed it here for now.

 The big question many students are facing at the moment is, **what major should I choose?**

 Therefore, I created this post to clear up some misconceptions, and hopefully give students a better idea on their potential choices.